BeWrit

 We cannot currently offer monetary compensation for your writing at this time.
 However, we are more than happy to provide links to your site and socials.

-Use the opportunity to send a similar audience to your blog or gain experience ghostwriting in a new niche.
+Use the opportunity to send a similar audience to your blog or gain experience in a new niche.
 It’s up to you!

 How to Write a Guest Post & Pitch Your Idea